 Amending the registers

 We amend the registers when we are notified by the Land Registry of changes in ownership of land and we can amend the register in some instances to show changes in address.
-We are also responsible for registering 'new' village greens.
+We are also responsible for registering 'new' town and village greens and common land.

 How does it work?